 The research says they can.
-According to Dr. Sheryl Reinisch, Dean of the College of Education at Concordia University-Portland, studies indicate that high-quality classroom environments “help children feel safe, secure, and valued.
+According to Dr. Sheryl Reinisch, former Dean of the College of Education at Concordia University-Portland, studies indicate that high-quality classroom environments “help children feel safe, secure, and valued.
 As a result, self-esteem increases and students are motivated to engage in the learning process.”

 What happens when you make a classroom feel more like home?